vrtips/vrtips.github.io/content/posts/weights.md

 ## Curiosities
 - Weight values are stored with a precision of [16-bit normalized integers](https://docs.unity3d.com/ScriptReference/Mesh.SetBoneWeights.html).
-This is probably cause the total size of 4 wights is then 64 bits and the value can be fetched from memory all together to optimize cache misses c:
+This is probably cause the total size of 4 weights is then 64 bits and the value can be fetched from memory all together to optimize cache misses c: